Curriculum

 3 Fellows complete their adult emergency medicine rotations at the Allen Pavillion, New York Presbytarian's local community site.

-Trauma is done at Cooper University Hospital in Camden, NJ.
+Trauma is done at Rutgers Health in Newark, NJ.

 Medical Education

-Fellows are provided multiple mentored teaching opportunities in order to hone their skills as an educator.
-Our fellows are fortunate to teach a wide range of trainees including Columbia medical students, pediatric and EM residents, physician assistants and visiting rotators.
-Formal training is provided by the NYC Teaching workshop and Teaching elective.
-Fellows present at our divisional conference in topics such as trauma, ultrasound, evidence-based medicine, and case conference.
-In addition to direct teaching and precepting, fellows facilitate didactic sessions for pediatric residents, emergency medicine residents and medical students.
+Fellows are provided with multiple mentored teaching opportunities to develop their skills as educators.
+They teach a wide range of learners, including Columbia medical students, pediatric and emergency medicine residents, physician assistants, and visiting rotators.
+Fellows also receive formal instruction in teaching through the NYC Teaching Workshop and a dedicated teaching elective.
+In addition, fellows present at divisional conferences on topics such as trauma, ultrasound, evidence-based medicine, and case-based discussions.
+Beyond bedside teaching and precepting, fellows facilitate didactic sessions for pediatric residents, emergency medicine residents, and medical students.

 Ultrasound

-The PEM fellowship has a robust ultrasound curriculum developed and overseen by credentialed PEM and EM ultrasound trained faculty.
-Fellows are trained in a broad range of pediatric emergency applications of point-of-care ultrasound (POCUS), including image acquisition and interpretation.
-Fellows receive dedicated didactic lectures on ultrasound topics as well as hands-on ultrasound skills teaching and feedback on images.
-Over the course of training, our fellows are expected to complete at least 300 scans and obtain credentialing in the core applications, including FAST exams, cardiac function, 1st trimester pregnancy, skin and soft tissue, and hemodynamic assessment via IVC evaluation.
-Fellows graduate with the skills necessary to perform and interpret these ultrasound images independently.
-With multiple ultrasound trained faculty and a dedicated ultrasound fellowship, there is also ample opportunity for PEM fellows to participate in scholarly activity in the field of POCUS.
-In addition, PEM fellows interested in gaining even more expertise in POCUS have the opportunity to participate in an ultrasound concentration within the PEM fellowship.
+The Pediatric Emergency Medicine fellowship features a robust ultrasound curriculum developed and overseen by credentialed pediatric emergency medicine and emergency medicine faculty with advanced ultrasound training.
+Fellows are trained in a broad range of pediatric point-of-care ultrasound applications, including image acquisition and interpretation.
+The curriculum includes dedicated didactic sessions, hands-on skills training, and structured feedback on acquired images.
+Over the course of fellowship, trainees complete at least 300 scans and obtain credentialing in core applications, including FAST examinations, cardiac function, first-trimester pregnancy, skin and soft tissue, and hemodynamic assessment via IVC evaluation.
+Fellows graduate with the skills necessary to independently perform and interpret these studies.

 Simulation

-The PEM fellowship at Columbia is proud to have a robust simulation curriculum.
-Our fellows participate in weekly multidisciplinary mock codes with participants including pediatric and emergency medicine residents, PEM attendings, nurses, pharmacists, techs, child life specialists, respiratory therapists and frequently include faculty and fellows from other collaborating departments.
-These simulations utilize high technology mannequins to simulate acute resuscitation scenarios.
-Fellows are able to use these opportunities to practice leadership and communication skills, practice acute procedures, and develop their diagnostic and therapeutic knowledge.
+Our Pediatric Emergency Medicine Fellowship offers a robust simulation curriculum.
+Fellows participate in weekly multidisciplinary mock codes alongside pediatric and emergency medicine residents, Pediatric Emergency Medicine faculty, nurses, pharmacists, technicians, child life specialists, respiratory therapists, and colleagues from collaborating departments.
+These simulations utilize high-fidelity mannequins to recreate acute resuscitation scenarios and provide opportunities for fellows to practice leadership and communication skills, perform critical procedures, and strengthen their diagnostic and therapeutic decision-making.
 Fellows also gain experience in multidisciplinary clinical debriefing.

-Fellows also develop their skills as educators by directly participating in the creation of simulation curriculum with the mentorship of faculty and our simulation team.
-Our fellows serve as facilitators and debriefers as well as team leaders and participants in mock codes to obtain expertise in curriculum development as well as clinical experience.
+Fellows further develop their skills as educators by participating in the design and implementation of simulation curricula under the mentorship of faculty and the simulation team.
+They serve as facilitators and debriefers, as well as team leaders and participants in mock codes, gaining experience in both curriculum development and clinical simulation.

-While our in situ mock codes in the PED are supported by the Mary and Michael Jaharis Simulation Center, fellows also regularly obtain additional procedural skills training using high technology task trainers, mannequins, and cadavers at the simulation center.
-These experiences offer state of the art education for procedures such as difficulty airway management, central line placement, pericardiocentesis, and thoracentesis.
+In situ mock codes in the Pediatric Emergency Department are supported by the Mary and Michael Jaharis Simulation Center.
+Fellows also receive additional procedural training at the simulation center using high-fidelity task trainers, mannequins, and cadavers.
+These experiences provide state-of-the-art instruction in procedures such as difficult airway management, central line placement, pericardiocentesis, and thoracentesis.

-First year fellows also attend an annual regional interdisciplinary conference, BASE camp, that utilizes simulation to simulate pediatric emergencies and provides hands on training for critical trauma and airway procedures.
+First-year fellows also attend BASE Camp, an annual regional interdisciplinary conference that uses simulation to recreate pediatric emergencies and provides hands-on training in critical trauma and airway procedures.

 http://pembasecamp.org(link is external and opens in a new window)